Crowded (TV series)

 Crowded is an American sitcom television series that aired on NBC from March 15 to May 22, 2016.
 The series was created by Suzanne Martin, executive produced by Martin, Sean Hayes and Todd Milliner, through their Hazy Mills Productions, and produced in association with Universal Television.
 Like their other series Hot in Cleveland, this multi-camera sitcom is recorded in front of a live studio audience.
 The series was greenlit to order by NBC on May 7, 2015.
 The show debuted as a mid-season entry in the 2015–16 television season, with a 13-episode order.

 On May 13, 2016, NBC cancelled the series after one season.

 Premise

-Mike (Patrick Warburton) and Martina Moore (Carrie Preston) put aside their plans and newfound freedom when their two adult daughters, Stella (Mia Serafino) and Shea (Miranda Cosgrove), unexpectedly move back into their Seattle home after 4 years in college to figure out what they will do with their lives.
-Mike also learns that his retired father Bob (Stacy Keach) and his stepmother Alice (Carlease Burke) have decided to stay in town to help with Stella and Shea instead of moving to Florida.
+Mike and Martina Moore put aside their plans and newfound freedom when their two adult daughters, Stella and Shea, unexpectedly move back into their Seattle home after 4 years in college to figure out what they will do with their lives.
+Mike also learns that his retired father Bob and his stepmother Alice have decided to stay in town to help with Stella and Shea instead of moving to Florida.
 The family has to learn to live together again, despite the reluctance of Mike and Martina.